shaunymca/PetSit/README.md

 * Add clients to database
 * Implemented turbolinks, speeding up the application greatly.
 * Finish up clients view (with maps!)
+* Allow uploading of clients as csv or excell

 ##Todo
 * Design: